 I hadn’t thought of Father Dowd until two weeks ago when his portrait, an unsigned work that may be of local origin, was found in the rectory at Saint Joe’s.
 Someone must not have liked either the painting or the priest, because it had been hidden behind a faded print of Holman Hunt’s “The light of the world.”
 Dowd had an aversion to cameras, too, so when the portrait turned up, no one recognized him and a general call went out for help.

 Google.books reveals the outline of Reverend Dowd’s clerical life.
 Born at Beloit, Wisconsin, in 1888, Dowd attended Nashotah Theological Seminary near Delafield.
 Nashotah is the “high church” training ground infused with Anglo-Catholic notions of ritual, whose graduates often outdo the Pope in pagentry.
 After an initial assignment at Tomahawk, Wisconsin, Dowd had found a home in the Diocese of Fond du Lac, a notorious haven for popery, before venturing out-of-state to Iowa.
-He arrived in Agincourt at Thanksgiving 1928 and saw us through the Great Depression and World War II—hard times when many questioned the Will of God.
+He arrived in Agincourt at Thanksgiving 1928 and saw us through the Great Depression and World War II—hard times when the Will of God was less than obvious.

 Dowd married while he was here; to a niece of Franz Wasserman, another refugee from the rise of Fascist power in Austria.
 I didn’t know Ilsa Dowd, who died in 1948, but she was a friend of my mother, who claims Mrs D may have been the artist of this painting.